The Guardian

 “That gave me some time to think because I wasn’t playing every week.
 It gave me time to do other things and figure things out.
 I had no idea it would be so important.
 I brought that back with me.
 Playing for United consistently I was able to almost make conscious choices.
 I had a whole time to reflect for the first time in my career about who I wanted to be, it felt like I became a real adult.”

-In the rebranded Première Ligue, PSG are top after five wins in five games, two points ahead of their perennial rivals Lyon.
+In the rebranded Première Ligue, PSG are top after five wins in five games, two points clear of perennial rivals Lyon.
 Though pleased with how the season has started, Earps urges caution.
 “It’s really early.
 No one’s getting carried away with being top of the league,” she says.
 “We play Lyon as soon as we get back, but it’s a really positive start.
 Especially after the disappointment of going out of the Champions League.
 It’s nice to win five games out of five but we’re not satisfied with how we’re playing.”

 Earps is not perturbed by young goalkeepers challenging her.
 She likes that this generation has been given more opportunities from an early age.
 “I didn’t turn professional until 23 so I didn’t get regular goalkeeping training,” she says.
 “Even when I was at Reading, that was my first pro contract, there was periods where there wasn’t a goalkeeper coach or the goalkeeper coach can only come in at certain times in a week.